rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 If you need to work with an extended character set then you need to either re-encode the values into ASCII.
 At this time[^now] there is no standard way of handling None ASCII character systems natively.
-If you need to work directly with encodings such as UTF-8 you'll need to develop your own modules and procedures for handly their encoding, decoding and other operations.
+If you need to work directly with an encoding such as UTF-8 you'll need to develop your own modules and procedures for handily their encoding, decoding and other operations.

 Declaring a CHAR variable `c` would look like